In This Article

 Apply for Two Business Cards

 Our second strategy involves applying for two Southwest business cards.
-This strategy can come in handy if you’ve had a Southwest personal card too recently to qualify for the welcome bonus.
-Having one business card doesn’t impact your eligibility to be approved for the other, but you are limited to one bonus from each specific card every 24 months.
+This strategy can come in handy if you’ve held a Southwest personal card too recently to qualify for the welcome bonus.

 Southwest® Rapid Rewards® Premier Business Credit Card